dropwizard/dropwizard/docs/source/manual/internals.rst

 Jetty Lifecycle
 ===============
-If you have a component of your app that needs to know when Jetty is going to start, you can implement Managed as described in the dropwizard docs.
+If you have a component of your app that needs to know when Jetty is going to start, you can implement Managed as described in the Dropwizard docs.

 If you have a component that needs to be signaled that Jetty has started (this happens after all Managed objects' start() methods are called),